jlopp/bitcoin-politicians/README.md

 Sort by date and open their most recent year's annual report, to which you should link on this page.

 # Bitcoin Holdings of US Congress Members

+NOTE: If you open a link to a Senator's disclosure, you need to paste the URL into a browser tab that has already accepted their site's Terms of Service.

 | Name | Party | State  | House | Bitcoin Owner | Disclosure | Notes |
 |------|:-----:|:------:|-------|:-------------:|:----------:|-------|
 | Alma Adams | D | NC | House | ? | ? |